Pylons/pyramid/docs/narr/extending.rst

 application can be overridden and extended by integrators as necessary in a similar fashion.
 If you use only :term:`ZCML` to configure your application, it will automatically be maximally extensible without any manual effort.
-See :ref:`declarative_chapter` for information about using ZCML.
+See :term:`pyramid_zcml` for information about using ZCML.

 Fundamental Plugpoints
 ~~~~~~~~~~~~~~~~~~~~~~